wklken/fetch/README.md

 ## TODO

-- [ ] support request body type, json/form/msgpack/zip.....
+- [ ] support request body type, msgpack/zip.....
 - [ ] supoort status_in/contentType_in
-- [ ] --quiet, all output to /dev/null
 - [ ] work with cookies, how to share between cases?
 - [ ] `-c dev.toml`, env vars and render everywhere
 - [ ] support trigger: stop run the case if fail, or continue